benkitzelman/very-assertive/README.md

 very-assertive
 ==============

-A collection of should assertions
+A collection of node.js should library assertions